Premian-Labs/range-order-bot/README.md

 ## Quick Start

 1. Clone the repository on a local computer.
 Instructions on how to do this can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-2. Open a terminal and navigate to the root directory, run `yarn install` or `npm install` to install package dependencies.
+2. Open a terminal and navigate to the root directory, run `yarn install` (if yarn is installed locally) or `npm install` to install package dependencies.
 3. Find the `.env.example` file and rename it to `.env`.
 Add necessary information that is required.
 Note that ENV variable should either be `development` for Arbitrum Goerli or `production` to use on Arbitrum Mainnet.
 4. Navigate to `src/config/index.example.ts` and rename it to `index.ts`.
 Review each and every setting.
 Instructions & descriptions of settings are provided in the example file.